Originally published by the author in NYMetroParents

 Should my child take AP classes?

-AP classes are more than just a more rigorous course that offers potential for college credit.
+The Pros and Cons of AP Classes are more than just a more rigorous course that offers potential for college credit.
 These courses are constructed around high standards and are led by teachers who must ultimately demonstrate that their students perform well on the end-of-course exams.
 Moreover, the AP exam often helps drive content and teaching decisions to make for a better overall course experience for the student, even if it is more challenging.
 The support and engagement of AP teachers, coupled with the motivation and drive of one’s peers, often encourages higher levels of learning and performance from students.

 How to Choose Which AP Courses Your Child Should Take